Ellen Stager: London residences

+Country residences

+The first record of Ellen and Arthur maintaining a country residence is at Sandleford Priory, near Newbury, from at least 1895 to September 1898.

-In the 1901 UK Census, Lord and Lady Arthur Butler were recorded as living in Willesley House near Cranbrook in Kent, with their younger son Arthur and daughters Evelyn and Rachel, a Governess, Butler, Cook, two Footmen, a Kitchenmaid, Nurse, and three Housemaids.
+In the 1901 UK Census, Lord and Lady Arthur Butler were recorded as living in Willesley House near Cranbrook in Kent, with their younger son Arthur and daughters Evelyn and Rachel, and a household of 14 servants, including a Governess, Butler, Cook, two Footmen, a Kitchenmaid, Nurse, and three Housemaids living in the House, and two grooms, a coachman and hall boy living in various outbuildings.

+In 1901 Ellen purchased the Gennings Park in Kent, which would be her home for the following fifty years until her death in 1951.
+The purchase of country estate of their own by Lord and Lady Arthur Butler, after fourteen years of marriage, was reportedly made following the death of Lord Arthur's cousin George O'Callaghan, 2nd Viscount Lismore in 1899; Lord Lismore had reportedly informed his family that, following the deaths of his two sons, Lord Arthur Butler would be the heir to his estates (a large estate in Ireland centred on Shanbally Castle).
+Following Lismore's death, his Will revealed that he had instead named Lord Arthur's nieces Lady Beatrice and Lady Constance Butler as the beneficiaries of his estate.

-In around 1909 Ellen seems to have purchased Gennings Park in Kent, which would be her home for the following forty-two years until her death in 1951.
-Gennings was later sold by her second son Arthur, 6th Marquess of Ormonde in 1955.
+The Gennings Park Estate was later sold by Ellen's second son Arthur, 6th Marquess of Ormonde in 1955.

-In 1910 Lord and Lady Arthur visited Lady Arthur's sister Louisa Gorton in Wheaton, Illinois.

 The 1911 Census records Lord Arthur as visiting his daughter Lady Evelyn Drummond in Hove, Sussex.
-In contrast to her parents’ household, the census data in 1911 indicates that Lady Evelyn and her husband Lt.
-Drummond employed a Lady's Maid, Cook, Housemaid and Footman.

-The 1911 census records that a Housekeeper, Kitchenmaid, Scullery Maid, three Housemaids, one Footman, one Under Footman, a Coachman, Groom and Chauffeur lived at Gennings.
+Lady Evelyn and her husband Lt.
+Drummond kept a staff of four servants in their household - a Lady's Maid, Cook, Housemaid and Footman.
+In contrast, the 1911 census records that a staff of 11 lived at Gennings Park, including a Housekeeper, Kitchenmaid, Scullery Maid, three Housemaids, one Footman, one Under Footman, a Coachman, Groom and Chauffeur.

-According to the 1921 UK Census, Lord and Lady Arthur's household included a Butler, Footman, Pantry boy, Cook, Kitchen Maid, Scullery Maid, Nursemaid, two Housemaids and a Lady's Maid.
+According to the 1921 UK Census, Lord and Lady Ormonde's (as Ellen and Arthur were known from 1919) household at Gennings, Kent employed 13 servants, including a Butler, Footman, Pantry boy, Cook, Kitchen Maid, Scullery Maid, Nursemaid, three Housemaids, Lady's Maid, Coachman and Chauffeur.
 A nurse and nursemaid, as well as their grandchildren James Anthony Butler, Viscount Thurles, and Lady Moyra Butler, were recorded as visitors.

-In 1922, Lady Ormonde's sister Annie Stager Hickox died of pneumonia at her home ‘Villa Menesina’ in Monte Carlo, Monaco.
+In 1922, Lady Ormonde's sister Annie Stager Hickox died of pneumonia at her home "Villa Menesina" in Monte Carlo, Monaco.
 Hickox also had a home at 78 Avenue Malakoff in Paris.

-In 1925 a ‘Lady E. Butler’ was recorded as arriving in Adelaide, South Australia, aboard the Ormonde.
-This passenger's age was recorded as 60, martial status as ‘married’.
-This individual may have been Ellen; however by 1925 she held the title Marchioness of Ormonde; it was not uncommon for aristocrats and royalty to travel ‘incognito’ at this time.
+The 1939 Register of England and Wales records that 11 servants were employed at Gennings Park in the Ormonde's Household, including a Housekeeper and Gardener.
+The house also hosted a number of evacuated schoolchildren and their schoolmaster.
+An "indoor" staff of eight servants was maintained during the 1940s, even after the death of Ellen's husband Arthur.